Hannibal, Missouri: Background

 After the United States acquired the Louisiana Territory west of the Mississippi in 1803, European-American settlers began to enter the area.
-Its early European settlements were established by ethnic French colonists, some from Illinois, who largely spoke French and were Roman Catholic in religion.
+Its earlier European settlements were established by ethnic French colonists, some from Illinois, who largely spoke French and were Roman Catholic in religion.

 Hannibal was laid out in 1819 by Moses Bates and named after Hannibal Creek (later Bear Creek).
 The name is derived from Hannibal, a hero of ancient Carthage (in modern Tunisia).

 The city grew slowly, with a population of 30 by 1830.
 But by 1846, Hannibal was Missouri's third-largest city when the Hannibal and St. Joseph Railroad was organized by John M. Clemens (Mark Twain's father) and associates.
 This railway was built to connect to St. Joseph, Missouri, in the west, then the state's second-largest city.
 This railroad was the westernmost line before the Transcontinental Railroad was constructed.
 It transported mail for delivery to the first outpost of the Pony Express.

 Construction of railroads to the area and increased steamboats on the Mississippi River had stimulated growth.
 In 1843 the city had also annexed the town of South Hannibal.
 Hannibal gained "city" status by 1845.
 By 1850 it had 2,020 residents.

 In the late 19th and early 20th centuries, the city served as a regional marketing center for livestock and grain, as well as other products produced locally, such as cement and shoes.
 Cement for the Empire State Building (completed 1931) and Panama Canal was manufactured at the Atlas Portland Cement Company in the nearby unincorporated company town of Ilasco.

 The Mark Twain Memorial Lighthouse was constructed in 1933 as a public works project under President Franklin D. Roosevelt.
 It has been lit on ceremonial occasions at three separate times by Presidents Roosevelt, John F. Kennedy, and Bill Clinton.
 Rockcliffe Mansion, a private house on a knoll in Hannibal, is listed on the National Register of Historic Places.

 In 2011, the Mark Twain Boyhood Home and Museum released Mark Twain: Words & Music, a CD featuring entertainers who recount Mark Twain's life in spoken word and song.
 Several songs were written especially for the project and refer to Hannibal, including "Huck Finn Blues" by Brad Paisley and "Run Mississippi" by Rhonda Vincent.
 Other artists include Jimmy Buffett as Huckleberry Finn, Clint Eastwood as Twain, and Garrison Keillor as the narrator of the project.